Stability and lifetime of antiferromagnetic skyrmions

-Our results for the skyrmion lifetime at finite temperatures are presented in Fig.~\ref{fig:lifetime} for a fixed value of the anisotropy parameter $K=0.1 J$.
-As seen from Fig.~\ref{fig:lifetime}, the lifetime is sufficiently small in the region of small $D$.
-This is in good agreement with the values of the barrier $\Delta$ at the lower bound of the region in Fig.~\ref{fig:stability}.
-To the contrary, for larger $D$ (the upper bound in Fig.~\ref{fig:stability}), the topological charge is hard to lose due to the large skyrmion size, hence the lifetime is maximal.
-Since the lifetime in Fig.~\ref{fig:lifetime} is given in units of intrinsic precession time, $\tau_0=M/(\gamma J)$, it allows us to estimate it for concrete material parameters.
-By taking parameters, which are similar to those used in~\cite{Barker2016}, $J = -9.2\times 10^{-22}$\,J, $D = 5.5\times 10^{-23}$\,J, and $K = 4.6\times 10^{-24}$\,J, one deduces that AFM skyrmions may be stable on the timescales of seconds at temperatures 25 -- 30 K (or milliseconds for temperatures in the range of 50 -- 65 K), and therefore can in principle be detected with SP-STM technique.
+Our results for the skyrmion lifetime are presented in Fig.~\ref{fig:lifetime} as a function of the DMI parameter for several values of temperature and fixed anisotropy constant $K=0.1 J$.
+Apart from the exponential decrease of the lifetime with temperature, the plot demonstrates a sharp dependence of the skyrmion lifetime on the DMI parameter.
+Overall, the AFM skyrmions become more stable as $D$ increases.
+We point out that this stabilization of skyrmions occurs due to increase of both the energy barrier and the pre-exponential factor.
+The lifetime is given in units of intrinsic precession time $\tau_0$ and can be estimated for concrete material parameters.
+By taking the parameters similar to those used in Ref.~\cite{Barker2016}, $J = -9.2\times 10^{-22}$\,J, $D = 5.5\times 10^{-23}$\,J, and $K = 4.6\times 10^{-24}$\,J, one deduces that AFM skyrmions may be stable on the timescales of seconds at temperatures 25 -- 30 K (or milliseconds for temperatures in the range of 50 -- 65 K), and therefore can in principle be detected with SP-STM technique.